Visual Anagrams: Generating Multi-View Optical Illusions with Diffusion Models: Introduction

 Images that change their appearance under a transformation, such as a rotation or a flip, have long fascinated students of perception, from Salvador Dalí to M. C. Escher.
 The appeal of these {\em multi-view optical illusions} lies partly in the challenge of arranging visual elements such that they may be understood in multiple different ways.
 Creating these illusions requires accurately modeling---and then subverting---visual perception.

 In this paper, we propose a simple, zero-shot method for creating multi-view illusions with off-the-shelf text-to-image diffusion models.
-In contrast to most previous work on computationally generating optical illusions~\cite{freeman1991motion,oliva2006hybrid,chu2010camouflage,chandra2022designing,gomez2022synthesis,hirsch2020color,chi2014optical,makowski2021parametric,shinbrot2017network,ehm2011variational,owens2014camouflaging,guo2023ganmouflage}, our model does not require, nor is it built from the assumption of, an explicit model of human perception.
+In contrast to most previous work on computationally generating optical illusions~\cite{freeman1991motion,oliva2006hybrid,chu2010camouflage,chandra2022designing,gomez2022synthesis,hirsch2020color,chi2014optical,makowski2021parametric,shinbrot2017network,ehm2011variational,owens2014camouflaging,guo2023ganmouflage}, our method does not require an explicit model of human perception.
 Rather, our approach builds on work that suggests generative models may process optical illusions in a way similar to humans~\cite{jaini2023intriguing,ngo2023clip,gomez2019convolutional}.
-We leverage perceptual priors learned from data alone.
+In this way, our method is similar to recent work that uses diffusion models to create optical illusions by Burgert~\etal~\cite{burgert2023illusions} and Tancik~\cite{tancik2023illusions}.

 Our method can generate many types of classic illusions, such as images that change appearance when flipped or rotated (\cref{fig:teaser}), as well as a new class of illusions which we term {\em visual anagrams}.
 These are images that change appearance under a permutation of their pixels.
 Image flips and rotations are a subset of these, as they can both be expressed as a permutation of pixels, but we also consider more exotic permutations.
 For example, we generate jigsaw puzzles that can be solved in two different ways, which we call ``polymorphic jigsaws."
 In addition, we successfully apply our approach to generating illusions with three and four views (\cref{fig:teaser}).